wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/remove.rst

 .. warning::
    By using this method, the user will remove the agent from the list of the manager's connected agents.

-If the user would like a confirmation before removing the agent, use the following:
+If the user would like confirmation before removing the agent, use the following:

 .. code-block:: console